Table of Contents

 Suspension of Travel

-When a significant health or safety concern arises regarding travel underway, ITRAAC will determine whether to suspend student travel.
+When a significant health or safety concern arises regarding travel that is underway, ITRAAC will determine whether to suspend student travel.

-- The Director of Health, Safety and Compliance will request via email that ITRAAC review the situation.
-In deciding whether to suspend student travel, ITRAAC will consider the factors listed above, the success of the current program/traveler in mitigating health and safety risks thus far, and information and recommendations from the insurance provider, the education abroad office and onsite staff/affiliate if relevant, other trusted local contacts including US DOS staff, and the specific location and situation.
+The Director of Health, Safety, and Compliance will request via email that ITRAAC review the situation.
+In deciding whether to suspend student travel, ITRAAC will consider the factors listed above; the success of the current program/traveler in mitigating health and safety risks thus far; the specific location and situation; and information and recommendations from the insurance provider, the education abroad office, the onsite staff/affiliate if relevant, and other trusted local contacts (including USDOS staff).
+In emergency situations where it is impractical for ITRAAC to meet, the Director of International Health, Safety, and Compliance, or delegate, may take immediate steps to have students removed from a country, region, or area.

-- Education abroad offices or unit staff supporting students abroad, who believe there is an immediate risk also may take steps to remove students from a country, region or area in emergency circumstances without ITRAAC approval.
-The Director of International Health, Safety and Compliance and ITRAAC will be notified by the education abroad office or unit within 1 hour of any such emergency action.
+- Education abroad offices, or unit staff supporting students abroad, who believe there is an immediate risk may also take steps to remove students from a country, region, or area in emergency circumstances without ITRAAC approval.
+The Director of International Health, Safety, and Compliance and ITRAAC will be notified by the education abroad office or unit within 12 hours of any such emergency action.

 - Decisions are made by unanimous consent of the Committee.
-Where consensus cannot be reached the Senior Vice President for Academic Affairs will make the final decision.
+Where consensus cannot be reached, the Executive Vice President and Provost will make the final decision.

 - A decision regarding the suspension of travel will be communicated to students via email as soon as possible.